gambia-college/IT-Deparment-Handbook/01-staff.md

 # Staff

 Below you'll find a list of staff and contact details within the IT Department.
-They're listed alphabetical order by last name.
+They're listed alphabetically by last name.

 ## Full time